RocketSoftware/jcl-projcl-vscode-ext/README.md

 Be the first!
 As this is the first public release of PRO/JCL for VS Code, there are no reported issues from outside of the development team.
 You can win the bragging right as the first user to find a non-trivial issue and report to PRO/JCL's support team.
 All types of issues are welcome, from outright internal errors to future enhancement ideas.
 All suggestions are considered as proprietary to Rocket Software and will be acknowledged, with permission, in future release notes when adopted.

 ## Release Notes

+### 0.6.1

+* Add Options in Effect in listing if Include Summary is selected in scan profile
+* Save Structured JCL Listing in user specified location

 ### 0.6.0